Kim Ward

-Kim L. Ward (née Renko) is an American politician who served as acting lieutenant governor of Pennsylvania and currently serves as President pro tempore of the Pennsylvania Senate.
-She represents the 39th Senatorial District which covers the central portions of Westmoreland County, Pennsylvania.
-Following the resignation of Lieutenant Governor John Fetterman, Ward became acting lieutenant governor of Pennsylvania on January 3, 2023, and served (completing Fetterman's term) until January 17, 2023.
+Kim Lee Ward (née Renko, born 1955 or 1956) is an American politician who has served as president pro tempore of the Pennsylvania Senate since 2022.
+A Republican, she was first elected to the State Senate in 2008, to represent the 39th district which covers the central portions of Westmoreland County, Pennsylvania.
+Following the resignation of lieutenant governor John Fetterman, Ward became acting lieutenant governor on January 3, 2023, and served until January 17, 2023, completing Fetterman's term.
 She is the first female president pro tempore of the Pennsylvania Senate.
-She was succeeded by Austin Davis as Lieutenant Governor.

 Early career

-Ward started her political involvement during the 1994 US Senate Campaign of former Senator Rick Santorum, when she served as the County Chair for his Westmoreland County campaign.
-In 1999, she ran the successful election of Scott Connor to County Commissioner in Westmoreland County.
-She served as the Southwest Regional Director for Santorum's 2000 re-election bid.
+Ward started her political involvement during the 1994 U.S. Senate campaign of former senator Rick Santorum, when she served as the county chair for his Westmoreland County campaign.
+In 1999, she ran the successful election of Scott Connor to county commissioner in Westmoreland County.
+She served as the Southwest Regional Director for Santorum's 2000 reelection bid.

 From 2000 until 2002 Ward owned and operated a consulting and government outreach firm called Commonwealth Political Associates.

 In 2001, Ward won election as a Hempfield Township Supervisor.

-In 2002, Ward joined the administration of Pennsylvania Governor Mark Schweiker.
+In 2002, Ward joined the administration of governor Mark Schweiker.

-Following her time with Schweiker's administration, Ward returned to her political consulting, running 84 Lumber founder Joe Hardy's successful election as Commissioner in Fayette County, Pennsylvania.
+Following her time with Schweiker's administration, Ward returned to her political consulting, running 84 Lumber founder Joe Hardy's successful election as commissioner in Fayette County, Pennsylvania.

-In 2004 Ward served as the Southwest Political Director for the re-election campaign of President George W Bush.
-She would reprise this role for former Senator Rick Santorum's 2006 re-election campaign.
+In 2004 Ward served as the southwest political director for the reelection campaign of president George W. Bush.
+She would reprise this role for former senator Rick Santorum's 2006 reelection campaign.

-Westmoreland County Commissioner
+Westmoreland County commissioner

-In late 2006, Ward announced that she would run for Westmoreland County Commissioner in the 2007 election.
-Ward would form a partnership with Penn Township Commissioner George Dunbar, who was endorsed by the Westmoreland Republican Committee in a concerted effort to win a majority in the County Courthouse for the first time in over 50 years.
+In late 2006, Ward announced that she would run for Westmoreland County commissioner in the 2007 election.
+Ward would form a partnership with Penn Township commissioner George Dunbar, who was endorsed by the Westmoreland Republican committee in a concerted effort to win a majority in the county courthouse for the first time in over 50 years.

-While Dunbar fell short, Ward became the first woman elected as County Commissioner in over three decades.
+While Dunbar fell short, Ward became the first woman elected as county commissioner in over three decades.
 She was succeeded by Charles Anderson.